hamidrm/membed/README.md

 # membed

 A fast and lightweight block memory management for embedded systems.
+In each search for new free slot, it will cache multiple instance to allocate future memory required without wasting time.

 Sample Usage:
 ```C
 mem_ctx_t mem;